 Volunteershoek Pass is a high mountain pass at an elevation of 2.567m (8421 ft) above the sea level, sea level, located in Eastern Cape, South Africa.
 This is strictly a 4x4 only route.
-It’s one of the highest mountain passes of South Africa.
+It’s one of the highest roads of the country.

 The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
 Temperatures at these heights can reach -22 degrees centigrade in winter, so enquire about conditions before setting out and be prepared.

 This trail passes through remote areas, so you need to be prepared.
 4 wheeling is an inherently dangerous activity and shouldn’t be attempted without the appropriate training and equipment.
 The road is narrow with some precipitous drop-offs, so do pause to check for oncoming vehicles coming up the pass as they have right of way.
 After the steepest section, the road gives wonderful views of Halstone Krans and the valley farmlands beyond.
 The road is scenic and steep.
 You do need controlled power, particularly where the cement strips zigzag their way up the most extreme section.